17 Things to Know Before Renting a Car in Milan Italy

 ✔️ At roundabouts, give way to traffic coming from the left side.

-✔️ Be aware of coming traffic when turning left.
+✔️ Be aware of the oncoming traffic when turning left.

 7. Road layouts can be curvy and confusing